Tigra Dam

-The dam is 24 metres high at its crest, and 1341 m long.
-The reservoir has a capacity of 4.8 million cubic metres and the spillway structure can pass up to 1274 cubic metres per second.
+The dam is 24 m high at its crest, and 1341 m long.
+The reservoir has a capacity of 4,800,000 m3 and the spillway structure can pass up to 1274 m3/s.

 History

-A dam constructed on this site in 1915 failed on the afternoon of 19 August 1917, due to infiltration into its sandstone foundations.
+Rivera Dam was constructed on the Sank River in 1916, in the vicinity of eleven villages.
+In the afternoon of 19 August, 1917 the dam failed due to infiltration into its sandstone foundations.
 About 1000 people were killed downstream.

-A subsequent structure failed in 1970.

-Tigra Dam has been constructed on Sank River in 1916.
-This dam has been constructed in the vicinity of eleven villages.
-The villagers depend on this dam for their irrigation, drinking and domestic purpose.
-Moreover, the dam also provides the water required for the drinking purpose in the Gwalior City.
-After the construction of the dam the area became a suitable habitat for several birds and this area was declared Ghatigaon Wildlife Sanctuary in 1981.
+It was rebuilt in 1927, and partially failed again in 1970.
+The area became a suitable habitat for several birds and this area was declared part of Ghatigaon Wildlife Sanctuary in 1981.

-Rebuilt in 1927, the dam is a popular tourist spot, particularly during the months of monsoon when the water level is highest.
-The plateau in the vicinity is an important catchment area for the reservoir.
-Water sports, including boating, remains in high demand.
+The dam is a popular tourist spot, particularly during the months of monsoon when the water level is highest.
+The nearby plateau is an important catchment area for the reservoir.
+Water sports, including boating, remain popular.
+Local villagers depend on this dam for their irrigation, drinking and domestic purposes.
+Moreover, the dam also provides potable water for Gwalior City.